gary-pei/Data-Science/W205/hw12/project3-gary-pei.md

 Finally, queries were performed based on the save data.
 In summary, the docker cluster, game web server API and the related `spark` Python scripts meet all targeted functionalities for this project.

-## Appendix

-The following is a list of enhancements beyond the example learned during the synchronous session.

-   - Provided description on data pipeline architecture.
-   - Used figure to illustrate data pipeline architecture.
-   - Documented standard output for each command in detail.
-   - Implemented enhanced API for `purchase_a_sword` to allow arbitrary number of parameters such as type, color, price etc.
-   - Added a function to select keys needed after json.loads to avoid failures due to uneven json entries (e.g., due to parameters and real host browser access etc.)
-   - Tested the API from a real host on the Internet.